bump-sh/docs/src/_guides/openapi/specification/v3.1/advanced/error-formats.md

 This approach is one of many you could take, but essentially what we're doing here is using one generic schema, then providing a tailored example for each type of error, with the types of error corresponding so far to the HTTP status codes likely to be returned.

-You could get more specific and get into application-level errors here, but they might be better off left as examples and the specific errors all defined elsewhere, the same place thats being linked to with these `href` values.
+You could get more specific and get into application-level errors here, but they might be better off left as examples and the specific errors all defined elsewhere, the same place that is being linked to with these `href` values.

 ## Other Error Formats